Omer Resources

 • Rabbi Scott Nagel uses the Omer: A Counting app (click here for Apple or here for Android)

-• Cantor Sarah Beck-Berman uses the app from NeoHasid.org (click here for links to Apple or Android versions)
+• Cantor Sarah Beck-Berman & Director of Operations Heather Dinkin use the app from NeoHasid.org (click here for links to Apple or Android versions)

-Check out our curated "Omer Counting Resources" playlist on our YouTube Channel: click here
+Click here to check out the "Omer Counting Resources" playlist on our YouTube Channel (curated by the Cantor)!

-Lag BaOmer traditions and recipes: click here (including: 9 Ways to Celebrate Lag BaOmer in the Time of Coronavirus and Recipes for your Lag BaOmer Celebration)
+Lag BaOmer traditions and recipes: click here (including: 9 Ways to Celebrate Lag BaOmer from Home and Recipes for your Lag BaOmer Celebration)

 Jewish Mysticism and the Omer: Many who count the Omer associate each week (and even each day of the week) with a Sephirah, a Divine quality from Kabbalah (Jewish mystical tradition).
 Click here for more info on Kabbalah from ReformJudaism.org.